juanluisbaptiste/docker-postfix/README.md

 * `SERVER_HOSTNAME` Server hostname for the Postfix container.
 Emails will appear to come from the hostname's domain.

 The following env variable(s) are optional.
-* `HEADER_TAG` This will add a header for tracking messages upstream.
+* `SMTP_HEADER_TAG` This will add a header for tracking messages upstream.
 Helpful for spam filters.
-Will appear as "RelayTag: ${HEADER_TAG}" in the email headers.
+Will appear as "RelayTag: ${SMTP_HEADER_TAG}" in the email headers.

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server: